anskarl/LoMRF/doc/3_weight_learning.md

 ```lang-none
 lomrf-wlearn -alg MAX_MARGIN -i theory.mln -t training.db -o learned.mln -ne NonEvidence_A/2,NonEvidence_B/2
 ```
-Where the parameter '-alg MAX_MARGING' defines that we are using max-margin training method.
+Where the parameter '-alg MAX_MARGIN' defines that we are using max-margin training method.
 The paramter '-i theory.mln' is the input theory that contains all MLN logic formulas (both soft-constrained and hard-constrained).
 The method will try to estimate the weights of all resulting soft-constrained clauses of the MLN logic formulas.
 All hard-constrained clauses will remain the same.
 Parameter '-t training.db' is the input training file, that is the file that contains all ground predicates (both evidence and non-evidence).
 The parameter '-o learned.mln' specifies the resulting output file.
 Finally, the parameter '-ne NonEvidence_A/2,NonEvidence_B/2' defines which predicates are non-evidence (thus will be the query atoms).

 **Important Note:** Max-margin learner requires the proprietary [Gurobi](http://www.gurobi.com/) solver installed on your system, because the learning algorithm needs to solve a [Quadratic Optimization problem](https://en.wikipedia.org/wiki/Quadratic_programming).
 In case the solver is not present the learning procedure will terminated and notify you to install the software.